 The National Guard is the only branch of the military that supports both the president of the United States and the governor of the Guard’s home state.
 This unique aspect is called our dual mission, and as a result, the Missouri National Guard answers to both President Donald Trump and Governor Michael L. Parson.
-Both the Missouri Army and Air National Guard are currently exceding their recruiting goals, with nearly 12,000 Guardsmen serving, hailing form all 114 Missouri counties.
+Both the Missouri Army and Air National Guard are currently exceeding their recruiting goals, with nearly 12,000 Guardsmen serving, hailing form all 114 Missouri counties.

 Our FEDERAL MISSION is to maintain properly trained and equipped units for prompt mobilization for war, national emergency, or as otherwise directed by the president.
 Missouri National Guard members must always be ready for any mission from the president, including peacekeeping missions and overseas contingency operations.